Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 spec_version: INT,  // version of the VOLUME spec
 					// increment if migrations are needed
 					// and/or the files are incompatible between versions
-version: LONG, // metadata version
+version: {version: LONG, time: LONG}, // metadata version and time of change, time should not be trusted
 shared: // description of all shares
 { shares* },
 objects: // list of objects in this folder